-Collier County currently awards its ESG entitlement funds to subrecipients for the operation of emergency shelters, financial assistance through rapid re-housing to become stably housed, and homeless prevention programs to serve individuals and families avoid homelessness.
+Collier County currently funds a subrecipient for the operation of an emergency shelter, operates a rapid re-housing program, and funds homeless prevention to stably house and individuals and families so they can avoid homelessness.
 Some emergency shelters and homeless prevention programs are designed to focus their services to the needs of specific populations such as families, victims of domestic violence, human trafficking victims, persons being evicted, and persons with severe mental health disorders or substance abuse histories.

 The County allocated \$126,920 of ESG funding in PY23 to the Shelter for Abused Women & Children, assisting 1,715 homeless persons.
 The Shelter's 60-bed emergency shelter addresses Collier County's priority to serve homeless individuals.
 The Shelter seeks to address this need in the community by providing emergency shelter that is available day and night, 365 days per year for homeless victims of domestic violence and human trafficking.
 In addition to its emergency shelter in Naples, The Shelter offers vital services that are free of charge to assist survivors in becoming safe and independent including wraparound outreach services and educational programs.
 As the only state certified domestic violence center in Collier County, The Shelter offers unduplicated services that are not offered by any other agency in the community.
 These services are vital to helping survivors attain immediate safety from their abusers.
 Achieving immediate safety is the first step to moving forward and achieving independence, which eventually benefits the entire community.
-The county also administers the ESG-RUSH funded homelessness prevention and rapid re-housing programs during PY23 which served a total of 70 persons.
+The county also administers special allocations of ESG-RUSH which funds the homelessness prevention and rapid re-housing programs and ESG-CV which provided funds to the Youth Haven Shelter.
+During PY23 the county served 70 persons through its homelessness prevention and rapid re-housing programs.
+The Youth Haven Shelter project is a multi-year project where the county is funding the construction of a youth intake center.
+The shelter serves 4 youth at any one time and the project is expected to be closed out in PY24.
+Accomplishments will be reported in the PY24 CAPER.